phreshbrread/WavPlayer/README.md

 # WavPlayer
 A .wav file player made in C#

+Only made this for learning stuff so It isn't really useful for anyone

 ### Changelog
 - Improved UI
 - Added Handling for InvalidOperationException and ArgumentException